arlenejiang/arlenejiang/assignment2_NumPy.md

 # Code Sample from NESC 3505: Assignment 2
 ### Manipulating NumPy Arrays

-This sample showcases my ability to initalize and perform calculations with NumPy arrays.
+This sample showcases my ability to initalize and perform calculations on NumPy arrays.

 ```python
 # Import numpy